madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Generally, it is always a great idea to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.

 There are so many great ideas out there!

+## Eleventy Meetup

+I attended Eleventy Meetup Ep.
+12 on March 16, 2023 and gave a short talk based on this article!

+{% youtube 'nlaN-mifrWk', 'How to keep your Eleventy config file organized ' %}